BotecoIndie/BotecoBo/README.md

 }

-`commandRemove(command)` - This will remove determined command by name specified in fBotecoBo.commandAdd() function.
+`commandRemove(command)` - This will remove determined command by name specified in commandAdd() function.

 Callbacks has an information of message and that is passed in information argument of callback.